Automated vs. manual testing

-“Everything is a copy of a copy of a copy”.
-Even though Chuck Palahniuk was referring to insomnia while writing this famous quote, we can easily see how it reflects the reality we live in.
-Saying this we do not mean teenagers craving to look like their Instagram idols or manufacturers trying to sell fake Ray Bans, we mean making the exact same cup of coffee at the exact same hour, taking the exact same bus to the exact same work.
+Even though Chuck Palahniuk was referring to insomnia while writing this famous quote, we can quickly see how it reflects the reality we live in.
+Saying this, we do not mean teenagers craving to look like their Instagram idols or manufacturers trying to sell fake Ray-Bans; we mean making the same cup of coffee at the exact same hour, taking the actual same bus to the exact same work.
 What we may not notice is that the process of automation has become a part of our lives.
 It works the same way when it comes to technology.
 How?

 Like everything, it does have its disadvantages.
 One of them is how time-consuming manual testing can be.
 Imagine going through one thing over and over again.
-It often takes hours to check only one small part of a software, not mentioning the entire product.
-However, it must be performed when we test the application for the first time as the automated test may not understand elements it is not familiar with.
+It often takes hours to check only one small part of a software, not to mention the entire product.
+However, it must be performed when we test the application for the first time, as the automated test may not understand elements it is not familiar with.
 It also works well when the code base is small enough to detect bugs in an application quickly and easily.
 What if our product is meant to be huge?

 There is automated testing waiting to help us.
 This process means tools and machines being programmed to compare the software with what we expect to achieve.
-What we mentioned above takes an hour or two for a human being while it might take a minute or two for this tool.
+What we mentioned above takes an hour or two for a human being, while it might take a minute or two for this tool.
 However, when it meets a bug, we still have to remove it manually and then run an automated test once again.